 If you successfully complete the formal assessment of individual modules, you may apply to receive a related qualification provided that you meet the requirements for that award and apply within three years of the successful completion of the relevant modules.

-Information on assessment criteria and how the grades obtained for individual modules might contribute to a related award are given in the LSHTM Academic Manual.
+Information on assessment criteria and how the grades obtained for individual modules might contribute to a related qualification are given in Chapter 8b of the LSHTM Academic Manual.